AlexanderDLe/client/README.md

 ![portfolio white nav](https://user-images.githubusercontent.com/37781362/46114148-3d2ea880-c1a6-11e8-9818-8c11d9985c5f.PNG)

-Simple enough, a white icon works well in front of dark background.
+A white icon works well in front of dark background.
 Problems arise, however, when you scroll further down and a white background is used.
 An easy solution is changing the color of the depending on the window.scrollY position.
-I use window.innerHeight because the only dark background I use is in the landing page and I set it's size to 100vh (100% of viewport height).
+I also use window.innerHeight because the only dark background I use (in the developer section) is in the landing page and I set its size to 100vh (100% of viewport height).

 Result: